Whitney Egstad, PhD

 Explore Select Projects

 Each project begins with a real organizational problem and shows the full arc from diagnosis to measurable outcome.
+Click each title to view the full project.

 Led the rapid transformation of 70% of in-person offerings to virtual during the pandemic in two weeks